Cate Reese: Personal life

 Reese is the daughter of William and Cheryl Reese.
 She has two older sisters, Karen and Ali, and two older brothers, Billy and Danny.
 Reese was a high school basketball teammate of Ali, who played for Arizona as a walk-on before medically retiring and served as a student manager for the team.
 On April 4, 2016, as a sophomore in high school, Reese was diagnosed with Type 1 diabetes, the same disease that Ali has.
 In February 2020, during a road trip in her sophomore season at Arizona, she was hospitalized twice due to an unsafe surge in her blood sugar levels.
-Reese is majoring in business management at the University of Arizona and is pursuing a master's degree.
+Reese majored in business management at the University of Arizona and pursued master's degree.